European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-javascript-v2.md

 ---
-title: SDK for JavaScript (2.x and earlier versions)
+title: SDK for JavaScript (2.x and earlier)
-description: Reference information about earlier versions of the JavaScript client-side SDK.
+description: Reference information about 2.x and earlier versions of the JavaScript client-side SDK.
 hide_table_of_contents: false
 sidebar_position: 02
+displayed_sidebar: docs
 ---

 import Link from '@docusaurus/Link';
+import SDKsSameUID2EUID from '../snippets/_euid-sdk-same-for-all.mdx';
 import ChartSvg from './images/euid-js-sdk-workflow.svg';
 import ExampleEuidCookie from '../snippets/_example-euid-cookie.mdx';

-# SDK for JavaScript Reference Guide (2.x and earlier versions)
+# SDK for JavaScript Reference Guide (v2.x and earlier)

-:::tip
+:::important
 This documentation is for earlier versions of the SDK for JavaScript.
 If you're using an earlier version, we recommend upgrading.
-See [SDK for JavaScript Reference Guide](sdk-ref-javascript.md), which includes a migration guide.
+See [SDK for JavaScript Reference Guide](sdk-ref-javascript.md), which includes a migration guide to upgrade to the current version, v4.
 :::

 Use this SDK to facilitate the process of establishing client identity using EUID and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing EUID identity, provide the SDK [API reference](#api-reference), and explain the [EUID cookie format](#euid-cookie-format).